samjohnson208/SaugerParentage/README.md

 ### First filter investigation
 Worked with Maria for a while to get the run_first_filter.pl script to run on rehead_variants_rawfiltered_012325.vcf.

-Because you're running this from the sam_sai directory, you need to provide the whole path to the perl script.
+Because you're running this from the sam_sai_pflav directory, you need to provide the whole path to the perl script.

 ```{bash}
 perl /project/ysctrout/hatchsauger/SaugerParentage/perl_scripts/run_first_filter_MPR.pl rehead_variants_rawfiltered_012325.vcf
 ```
-Now we have (in our sam_sai) a series of standard output files for maf(1,2,3,4,5) and miss(6,7,8,9).
+Now we have (in sam_sai_pflav) a series of standard output files for maf(1,2,3,4,5) and miss(6,7,8,9).

 ```{bash}
 grep "Sites" first_filter_out/*